-Day 3 was spent looking for books, strolling in the Botanic Gardens, and visiting the old barracks, now turned into common houses.
+Day 3 was spent looking for books, strolling in the Botanic Gardens, and visiting the old barracks, now turned into commercial housing.

 I will definitely go back to Copenhagen and maybe hiring a car and drive around is not a bad idea as there seem to be so many nice castles and beaches around.
 So see you soon Copenhagen.